The paleoclassical interpretation of quantum theory: The Wallstrom objection

 The point is, in particular, that the equations \eqref{Bohm}, \eqref{continuity} in flow variables are not sufficient to derive this quantization condition.
 So, in fact, this set of equations is \emph{not} empirically equivalent to the \Sch equation.

 This is, of course, no wonder, given the fact that the equivalence holds only for $\rho(q)=|\psi(q)|^2>0$.
 But, however natural, empirical inequivalence is empirical inequivalence.

 Then, this condition looks quite artificial in terms of the $v^i$.
-What is a triviality in terms of the wave function -- that it has to globally uniquely defined -- becomes extremely artificial and strange if formulated in terms of the $v^i(q)$.
+What is a triviality in terms of the wave function -- that it has to be uniquely defined globally -- looks extremely artificial and strange if formulated in terms of the $v^i(q)$.
 As Wallstrom \cite{Wallstrom} writes, to ``the best of my knowledge, this condition [\eqref{curlquantization}] has not yet found any convincing explanation outside the context of the \Sch equation''.